hyperjump-io/json-schema-coverage/README.md

 ### Nyc Example

 The following is an example of using the Low-Level API to generate coverage without Vitest.
-This uses the [nyc] CLI to generate reports from the coverage files that are generated.
-Once you run the script, you can run the following command to generate a report.
+This uses [istanbul]'s [nyc] CLI to generate reports from the coverage files that are generated.

 Keep in mind that with the Low-Level API approach, you need to configure [@hyperjump/json-schema] yourself.
 That means that you need to import the dialects you need and will need to provide `MediaTypePlugin`s for anything other than `*.schema.json` file extension support.
 YAML support is only provided out-of-the-box for the Vitest integration.

+Once you run the script, you can run the following command to generate a report.

 ```bash
 npx nyc report --extension .schema.json